← Sitemap

 Budgie SpinBudgie Atomic

-In repo No No No No In repo No Budgie
+No In repo No No Option during installationwith `archinstall` In Slackbuilds No No In repo In repo No Budgie Edition

 Package management